State your first name, your last name, and your occupation. Lizardman:

 - In Bakuman。, Moritaka Mashiro's father, Masahiro Mashiro, is a Classic Classical example in which the given name is longer than the surname.

-- Thomas N. Thomas, the secret identity of the imaginatively named superhero TNT in The DCU.
+- Thomas N. Thomas, the secret identity of the imaginatively named superhero TNT.

 - Brian Bryan from Azrael.